Infineon/ota-update/README.md

    d.
 The updated application must call cy_ota_storage_validated() to validate the update.<br>
    e.
 For SWAP, if the new application does not call cy_ota_storage_validated(), MCUBootApp will REVERT on the next reset.<br>

-<b>NOTE:</b> On secure MCUs such as 064, MCUBootApp is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
-For more info see [MCUBootApp Information](./OTA_MCUBOOTAPP_README.md) section "5. cysecuretools for CY8CKIT-064B0S2-4343W".<br><br>
+<b>NOTE:</b> On secure MCUs such as PSoC™ 64, MCUBootApp is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
+For more information see [MCUBootApp Information](./OTA_MCUBOOTAPP_README.md#5-cysecuretools-for-psoc-64-and-cyw20829-devices).<br><br>

 <b>1.1 Flash layout requirements</b><br>